How to Help a Child With ADHD in School - The Ultimate Guide for Parents. (ADHD and grades in school (good grades!) don't always go hand in hand.

 I'd like to focus on how to help your child with ADHD in the area of reading,

-but in order to do this, I need to lay some groundwork first.
+Can a child with ADHD be good in school?
+YES!
+But in order to tackle school, I need to lay some groundwork first on what I've learned through our journey with ADHD.
 So, helping your child in school and reading will come further down the list on this post.

 (Let me state here for the record, that I'm writing this as a mom.
-Not as a medical professional at all, but just in an attempt to give advice from one who has been there to the parent who may be experiencing it for the first time.)
+Not as a medical professional, but just in an attempt to share from one who has been there to my fellow parents who may be experiencing it for the first time.)

-I've put together my thoughts below on how our family approached our son's ADHD, and perhaps it might help you.
+I've put together my thoughts below on how our family approached our son's ADHD, and maybe (hopefully!) it might help you.

 Step 1 - Make a list of what predominant problems you see your child struggling with.